corgimaman/jsquiz/README.md

 ## What I Learned

 In doing this assignment, I learned to use functions of JavaScript such as creating a timer, on click events, and use the elements from the HTML to display content and change based on events (such as when the screen and buttons change to green and red).
+I also learned to use the local storage to create something like the high scores page and how to add sound effects.